 CIL liability is calculated using the gross internal area (GIA) of the floorspace of all CIL liable buildings within a development.
 The floorspace is then multiplied by the charge for that use type.
 Where multiple use types are proposed within a development, the floorspace will be split accordingly by type and then multiplied by the relevant charges.
 Therefore, this information must be provided as part of your planning application.
 Failure to provide this information may lead to delays with the processing of your planning application.
 We will measure and check all plans provided.

 CIL includes all floors of a building, not just the ground area.
 Therefore, if there are three floors of a building each measuring 50sqm, the total liable area will be 150sqm.

-The CIL calculations also include an index rate, in line with the All-in Tender Price Index of construction costs (provided by the BCIS).
-CIL rates are index linked to track building costs inflation, and reflect changes in the cost of delivering infrastructure.
+The CIL calculations include an index rate.
+CIL rates are index linked to make sure that the levy rate is responsive to market conditions.
 The index is calculated to track the change between the rate at the point CIL was introduced, and the rate at the point a planning permission is granted.
 The index may increase or decrease.
-Please contact the CIL Officer for the current index figure.

 CIL is calculated as:

 GIA FLOORSPACE X USE CHARGE X INDEX RATE = CIL CHARGE